Dobretići

-Dobretići is a village and municipality located in the Central Bosnia Canton of the Federation of Bosnia and Herzegovina, an entity of Bosnia and Herzegovina.
+Dobretići (Serbian Cyrillic: Добретићи) is a village and municipality located in the Central Bosnia Canton of the Federation of Bosnia and Herzegovina, an entity of Bosnia and Herzegovina.
 It is one of the youngest and smallest municipalities in Bosnia and Herzegovina, hence being one of the poorest municipalities as well.
 Before the Bosnian War municipality of Dobretići was part of the municipality of Skender Vakuf (modern-day Kneževo).

 Name

 The municipality of Dobretići was in the prior censuses known as Dobratići.
 After the Bosnian War, the name of the village became Dobretići, to align it with the name of the medieval Bosnian aristocrat Stjepan Dobreta.
 The locals of the municipality like to call the area around Dobretići Pougarje, after the local river, the Ugar.

 Geography

 It is located on the mountain of Ranča in the Central Bosnia Canton of the Federation of Bosnia and Herzegovina.
 The municipality is 20 kilometers northeast from the town of Jajce.